Bernardo-MG/dice-notation-java/src/site/markdown/index.md

 For now such specific situations are not supported by the library, which allows only parsing the most [basic grammar][grammar].

+# The aim of the project

+The dice notation allows working with random values distributions.
+And while it is great for a tabletop game a machine will have better tools for handling this need.

+But the project is not trying to generate random values, it is more of a side effect.
+The actual objective is giving a way for Java applications to work with the same tools a board game would have.

+This is very useful when creating tools related to these games, but won't make much sense in other context.

 ## Features

 - [ANTLR 4 grammar][grammar] for the dice notation